Want to hire a student for an off-campus position? Community members and employers, visit: Hire A Panther!

 - Work study funds: funds distributed through a student's financial aid package.
-Work study positions can last anywhere from one term to a few years.
-Work study students usually work less than 12 hours per week.
-See more info for work study supervisors.
+Work study awards can last up to one academic year at a time.
+Students usually work less than 12 hours per week.
+Here's how to get work study funds.

 - Casual funds: funds distributed through your department.
 Casual students can work year round, but are limited to 599 hours per year.
 See HR's guidelines for setting up casual employment.

 - Student employment funds: like casual funds, these are distributed through your department.
 Unlike casual funds, students must be enrolled at least 6 credit hours.
 See HR's student employment guidelines.

 - Internships: can't offer a paycheck?
 You may be able to offer an internship.
 To see if your department is eligible, contact the Jobs & Internships Office on your campus.